AlexeyInc/Tetris_Game/README.md

 # Tetris_Game

-- The main folder **unity_tetris** contains the implementation of the classic Tetris game using Unity.
+- The main folder **unity_tetris** contains the implementation of the classic Tetris game made in Unity.

 - The **vs_frm** folder contains the code that implements [Finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) for the UI menu.